-Stevenson's two performance spaces, the Inscape Theatre and the Studio Theatre (formerly known as "The Brown Box"), offer a wide range of staging options.
+Stevenson's two performance spaces, the Inscape Theatre and the Studio Theatre (formerly known as "The Black Box"), offer a wide range of staging options.
 With its 326 seats and a spacious, 32-foot-wide proscenium opening, the Inscape Theatre affords exciting possibilities for dramatic selection and design.
 The Studio Theatre, typically used as a rehersal room, is a smaller (65-seat) flexible staging and production space designed for a more intimate audience than the main stage.
 Both theatres provide room for the creativity and professionalism that have come to characterize Stevenson productions.

 History of our Theatres